miracuse/miracuse.github.io/who_you_are.md

 ### <span style="color:#90a959">The Scoundrel</span>

 The Scoundrel is quick and clever.
-They're never seen unless they want to be seen, and by then it's often too late.
+They're never seen unless they want to be seen, and by then it's too late.

 * **Skills**: Cunning, Agility
 * **Kits**: Criminal, Hunter, Performer